ovo2/xcore/README.md

 Credits
 -------

-* PHP-Markdown-Documentation-Generator
-* Logo ist Public Domain
-* More to come...
+* PHP-Markdown-Documentation-Generator, itsliamjones (threeWayComparison()), Public Domain Logo, More to come...